 Adult Name Changes

 Adult name changes only need to be requested by the adult wishing to have their name changed.
 The petition is usually titled as a Petition to Change Name of an Adult.
 The petition does not require a Domestic Relations Financial Affidavit (as with most other types of domestic cases) or the personal service of any other person, including a current spouse, ex-spouse, or parent.
 Publication of a notice of the requested name change for four (4) consecutive weeks in the county’s designated legal news paper is required.
 Sometimes a name change can be accomplished without the petitioner having to ever go to the court.
 However, it most cases the petitioner will have to go to the court or attend a video conference call with the court to obtain a copy of the name change order.
 This is usually a very quick and uneventful process.

 The court has broad discretion in deciding whether to grant or deny a name change.
-Generally though, anyone can change their name to anything, so long as it is not for a fraudulent purpose, or if the name requested is deemed to be confusing, very offensive, or harmful.
+However, generally anyone can change their name to anything, so long as it is not for a fraudulent purpose, or if the name requested is deemed to be confusing, very offensive, or harmful.
 Other reasons the court might deny a name change include procedural errors and improperly filed court documents.
-However, the vast majority of name change request and granted with no problem.
+Fortunately in Georgia, the vast majority of name change requests are granted with no problem.